kube-reporting/metering-operator/Documentation/install-metering.md

 # Installing Operator Metering

-Operator Metering consists of a few components:
+Operator Metering is a collection of a few components:

-- A Operator Metering Pod which aggregates Prometheus data and generates reports based on the collected usage information.
+- A Metering Operator Pod which aggregates Prometheus data and generates reports based on the collected usage information.
 - Hive and Presto clusters, used by the Operator Metering Pod to perform queries on the collected usage data.